kanon411/PSOBB2.Library/README.md

 # Guardians.Library
-This isn't for public use.
-It never will be, so a readme would not be benefical.
+This repository isn't for public use.
+It is the monorepo for an unannounced MMO temporarily being developed in the open until things reach a more serious point.